 Public Services International (PSI) complies with European Union privacy legislation and the General Data Protection Regulation (GDPR) law.

-In order to provide services to the persons with whom PSI works, including the representatives of its affiliates and other organisations and companies, we may need to collect and process personally identifiable information.
+In order to provide services to Users, including during activities it organises, we may need to collect and process personally identifiable information.

-This page is intended to inform the users of PSI services about our policies with regard to the collection, use and sharing of personal data.
+This page is intended to inform Users of PSI services about our policies with regard to the collection, use and sharing of personal data.

 How and what personal data does PSI collect?